HSF/hsf.github.io/projects/guidelines.md

 Avoid pre-existing trademarks for software products or services.
 * **Licensing.** An open-source license should be attached to the software.
 * **Installation.** Instructions for how to install the library should be trivial to find, and the installation procedure should be standard for (e.g., at least via pip if the programming language is Python).
-* **Documentation.** The code should be suitable documented and a users guide (at least in the format of a “quick start”) should be highlighted.
+* **Documentation.** The code should be suitably documented and a users guide (at least in the format of a “quick start”) should be highlighted.
 For small libraries a users guide may be provided in the repository README.
 * **Test suite.** Code should always be (comprehensively) tested.
 Test coverage is strongly encouraged and should be displayed on the repository for a straightforward verification of the level of testing implemented.
 * **Open to contributors.** The repository should encourage contributions from the community and should never disable pull/merge requests on the developer platform (such as GitHub).
 * **Issue tracking.** Each library repository provides an issue (bug, wish) tracker for users and developers to interact, allowing anonymous view of both open and closed tickets.